‘The ice is separating!’: Dozens of fishermen rescued in Wisconsin after big ice chunk breaks off in Green Bay

 The statement was far from an exaggeration.

-The piece of ice near Point Comfort — along the east shore of Green Bay, which leads out to Lake Michigan — had begun to split from the main shoreline, leaving over two dozen people stranded, the Brown County Sheriff’s Office said in a news release.
+The piece of ice near Point Comfort — along the east shore of Green Bay, which leads out to Lake Michigan — had begun to split from the main shoreline, leaving more than two dozen people stranded, the Brown County Sheriff’s Office said in a news release.
 Nelson and Verhagen’s fishing gear drifted off with it.

 It took authorities aboard ice rescue boats nearly an hour and a half and several trips to rescue at least 27 fishermen who were stuck.
 The ice block drifted farther from the shore with each trip, Lt.
-John Bain, with Brown County Sheriff’s Office, said at a news conference.
+John Bain, with the Brown County Sheriff’s Office, said at a news conference.

 “I heard reports that the ice had drifted out approximately 2,000 feet from where they originally were,” Bain said.